 Sensory perception across the lifespan

-As visible in the video below, babies have an in-born preference for sweet, they respond neutrally to salty taste, while they have an in-born aversion for sourness and bitterness.
-Other taste preferences develop through exposure and post-ingestive consequences, that is nurture.
+As shown in Video 8, babies have an innate preference for sweetness.
+They respond neutrally to salty taste, while they have an innate aversion for sourness and bitterness.
+Other taste preferences develop through exposure and post-ingestive consequences, that is, through nurture.

-It is thought that for this reason, babies have an innate aversion to bitter and sour, and a preference for sweet.
+It is thought that for this reason, babies have an innate aversion to bitterness and sourness, and a preference for sweetness.

 The idea that the taste of the food is an indicator for its nutrient content.